soufianemoutei/InSight/_posts/2017-11-22-instructions.md

       If numberOfObstaclesAround is larger than numberOfEmptySquaresAround and numberOfNonVisistedAround, change (x,y) to an obstacle: map[y][x] = OBSTACLE;

-      If numberOfEmptySquaresAround is larger than numberOfObstaclesAround and numberOfNonVisistedAround, change (x,y) to empty: map[y][x] = EMPTY;
+      If numberOfEmptySquaresAround is larger than or equals numberOfObstaclesAround and numberOfNonVisistedAround, change (x,y) to empty: map[y][x] = EMPTY;
     }
     numberOfEmptySquaresAround = 0;